 Cooling Settings: The cooling setting determines the cooling (normal) CFM for all units with ECM motor.
 Cooling (normal) setting is used when the unit is not in dehumidification mode.
 Tap 1 is the lowest CFM setting, while tap 4 is the highest CFM setting.
 To avoid air coil freeze-up, tap 1 may not be used if the dehumidification mode is selected.
-Consult the ECM blower performance data table for the specific unit series and model to correlate speed tap setting to airflow in CFM.
+Consult submittal data or specifications catalog for the specific unit series and model to correlate speed tap setting to airflow in CFM.